wylieglover/FrannyBot/README.md

-# FrannyBot (death counter)
+# FrannyBot

-Designed to count and store the amount of deaths a streamer has during gameplay into a small database
+Designed to count and store the amount of deaths as well as the win/loss a streamer has during gameplay into a small database